r-lib/devtools/tests/testthat/_snaps/package.md

       package_file(path = "/")
     Condition
       Error in `package_file()`:
       !
-Could not find package root
+Could not find package root.
-      i Is your working directory inside a package?
+      i Is '/' inside a package?

 # create argument is deprecated